 Placed on the National Register of Historic Places in 1976, the 1876 Coralville Schoolhouse Gardens feature native perennials.
 MG care for the gardens and the City of Coralville provides the grass mowing.

-MG staff booths, answer questions, educate the public, distribute pamphlets, and promote the Master Gardener program at community events.
+MG staff booths, answer the public’s questions, distribute information and pamphlets, and promote the Master Gardener program at community events.

 Downtown City Gardens

-MG volunteers improve and maintain city-owned properties in the downtown area, Northside Neighborhood, and other city locations.
+MG volunteers plant and maintain native perennials on city-owned properties in the downtown area, Northside Neighborhood, and other city locations.
 The project was started in 2008 and became an approved MG project in 2016.
 Volunteers help make spaces in the UNESCO City of Literature beautiful.

 Ecumenical Towers

-Ecumenical Towers, a 13-story apartment building on Washington Street in downtown Iowa City next to the Senior Center, is home to residents of various ages and abilities who meet certain income criteria.
-MG care for the front garden that faces Washington Street.
+Ecumenical Towers, a 13-story apartment building on Washington Street in downtown Iowa City adjacent to the Senior Center, is home to residents of various ages and abilities.
+MG plant and maintains gardens along the building front on Washington Street.

 Firefighters’ Memorial

-The Iowa Firefighters Memorial, located at 1 Russell Slade Boulevard in Coralville, stands as a tribute to firefighters.
-The memorial honors, celebrates, and inspires the spirit, courage, and service of Iowa firefighters – past, present, and future.
-Annually, MG plant peaceful gardens on the grounds that are open year-round for the public to enjoy and memorialize fallen firefighters.
+The Iowa Firefighters Memorial, located at 1 Russell Slade Boulevard in Coralville, is a tribute to firefighters.
+The memorial honors, celebrates, and inspires the spirit, courage, and service of Iowa firefighters – past, present and future.
+Annually, MG plant the peaceful gardens on the grounds that are open year-round for the public to enjoy and memorialize fallen firefighters.

 Hortline